China leads the way towards a global cashless society, while Europe lags behind

 The number of mobile wallet users is increasing steadily, with well over a billion people worldwide embracing the technology.
 And the trend shows no sign of slowing down – the number of mobile wallet users is expected to hit nearly 1.25 billion next year, almost double 2016’s total.

-New data from Statista shows that people are also spending more with mobile wallets than ever before.
+New data shows that people are also spending more with mobile wallets than ever before.
 Annual spend last year was $557.90 on average, up more than $110 from 2017.
 Apple Pay alone accounted for $86 million of spending in 2017 – an increase of nearly 100% from the year before.

 Mobile wallet payments are making up an increasingly large wedge of the global card payments industry, which is bad news for cash.
 Let’s find out what it all means…